 Sonja obtained a diploma in biochemistry from the University of Regensburg, Germany, where she explored biomineralization processes with Prof. Eike Brunner.
 As an undergraduate student she also investigated protein folding pathways with Prof. Susan Marqusee at the University of California, Berkeley, USA.
 Sonja’s graduate work with Prof. Iain Campbell and Prof. Martin Noble at the University of Oxford, UK, focused on the structural mechanisms of cell adhesion and migration.
 As a post-doc, Sonja moved back to the University of California, Berkeley, to join Prof. John Kuriyan’s laboratory.
 During that time, Sonja worked on the activation mechanism of the non-receptor tyrosine kinase c-Abl and on ubiquitination reactions in collaboration with Prof. Michael Rape.
 Sonja is fascinated by the intricate mechanisms that dynamically regulate protein functions in the cell.

-What Sonja likes about Würzburg: her lab members and colleagues at Rudolf Virchow Center, the grand piano in the lecture theater, and the many concerts all over the city
+What Sonja likes about Würzburg: her lab members and colleagues, the grand piano in the lecture theater, and the many concerts all over the city

 Lena holds a B.Sc. degree in biochemistry and a M.Sc. degree in biochemistry and molecular biology from the University of Bayreuth, Germany.
 She conducted her M.Sc. research with Prof. Franz-Xaver Schmid, establishing new tools to study protein folding.
 Lena now uses functional assays and structural techniques – both NMR and X-ray crystallography – to reveal how ubiquitination enzymes achieve their specificity.
 Lena is a member of the award-winning international “Graduate School of Life Sciences” (GSLS) in Würzburg and a Kekulé fellow of the “Fonds der chemischen Industrie”.